PabloThePilot/PabloThePilot.Github.IO/README.md

 ALC-449, ALC-62, ALC-653

-If you find any that you are particularly keen on that I've missed, please do let me know and I will add them here.
+If you find any coursed that you are particularly keen on or that I've overlooked, please do let me know and I will add them here.

 # Awesome links I've found along the way